 “We hope that research such as this highlights the high prevalence of low-value interventions in the management of knee osteoarthritis and helps to motivate a transition to higher value care,” said Dr. Bedard.

 In an article on this site: Patients not informed of non-surgical knee replacement options, Prolotherapy injections are discussed.
-Ross Hauser, MD also explains in the video below:
+Prolotherapy is a rarely discussed option with patients despite many research papers from leading medical universities and hospitals.
+You can read research on the use of Prolotherapy for knee osteoarthritis.

 2. Hameed F, Ihm J. Injectable medications for osteoarthritis.
 PM&R. 2012 May;4(5 Suppl):S75-81 [Pubmed]

-3 Hauser RA.
-The Acceleration of Articular Cartilage Degeneration in Osteoarthritis by Nonsteroidal Anti-inflammatory Drugs.
+4 Hauser RA, The Acceleration of Articular Cartilage Degeneration in Osteoarthritis by Nonsteroidal Anti-inflammatory Drugs.
 Journal of Prolotherapy.
 2010;(2)1:305-322.
 [JOP Citation]